Last Updated August 30, 2022 at 10:18 AM

 As for other places to go to or see near the Nellis Air Force Base, options include the Discovery Children’s Museum, Seaquest, the Smith Center for the Performing Arts and Las Vegas Urban Adventures.
 Several of these places are in downtown Las Vegas, so not far from the base.
 Be sure to check their respective websites for pricing and additional information on any COVID-19 restrictions.

 Of the three total installations in Nevada, Nellis Air Force Base is a great place to live.
 We are confident you’ll enjoy your time there.
-Should you need a personal loan during your stay, Omni Financial can help.
+Should you need a personal loan during your stay, Omni Financial may be able to help.
 Please contact us to learn more about us as a company and our loan offerings.

 This blog is for informational purposes only.
 Visit the individual websites for complete details including hours of operation and pricing information.
 Information can change at any time.
 Omni Financial does not endorse, recommend or imply affiliation with the listed companies, events or organizations.